natetzu/goal_of_education/goal_of_education_is_freedom.md

 In modern times, starting a business has never been easier.
 You can do it all online, without needing a rich uncle to invest in your idea.
 You can find an idea and just do it.

 This was not available to kids in 1980.
 This is an important point – the game has changed since we were kids.
-We need to adapt our parenting to the game.
+We need to adapt our thinking as the game changes.

 **Rule #5: You don’t have to build a large business**